gitforvisual/cookbook/README.md

 	- 1 cup of brown rice = 2 cups of water.

-	- 1 cup of brown sushi rice or sticky rice = 1 and a bit cups (or there abouts..) of water.
+	- 1 cup of brown sushi rice or sticky rice = 1 and a bit cups (or thereabouts..) of water.

 If you have some spare, its nice to spread some Miso paste on the raw chicken before cooking it.